Getting financial help from your college

 The Educational Maintenance Allowance (EMA) is a payment of £30 per week for 16-19 year olds who continue in further education after age 16.
 Bonuses are also available.

 Students must be at school or college full time and have good attendance.
-The family income needs to be below £24,421 p/a or £26,884 p/a if more than one student in the family is eligible.
+The family income needs to be below £24,421 p/a for households with only one dependent child or £26,884 p/a for households with more than one dependent child.

 The EMA is paid fortnightly into the student’s bank account during term time and does not affect entitlement to other benefits.